 - Inclusion Support Team

-Schools and colleges are legally required to make arrangements to support children with additional needs and receive funding to do this.
-The SEND Code of Practice requires that schools publish a SEND Information Report detailing the services and support they provide for pupils with special educational needs and disabilities.
-Brent has produced guidance for schools regarding the minimum standards that should be met.
+Schools and colleges are legally required to make arrangements to support children and young people with SEND and receive fundingto do this.
+The SEND Code of Practice says they must also publish a SEND Information Report detailing the services and support they provide.
+Brent has produced guidance for schools regarding the SEND minimum standards that should be met.